Recognizing the promise of technology

 Convening Roundtable Discussions

-The MHCC hosted two roundtables in 2016/17 to raise awareness about e-mental health, share promising practices and dialogue about barriers and opportunities.
+The MHCC has been hosting roundtables to raise awareness about e-mental health, share promising practices and dialogue about barriers and opportunities.

 The Mental Health Commission of Canada (MHCC) created a number of resources to address the current and future applications of e-mental health in order to reach more Canadians in need of help.
 Click on the links below for more information.